 What LomoChrome Metropolis Film Recipe Is All About?

 Inspired by the LomoChrome Metropolis 35mm film, this recipe is created with the Fujifilm Eterna Bleach Bypass base film simulation to achieve the muted tone.
 Since I don’t have any creative film recipes on my Fujifilm recipes, this might be the new addition to the list.

 This film recipe is great for creative photography.
-I’ve added a few different White Balance Shift to create different colors including purple color tones.
+I’ve added a few different White Balance Shifts to create different colors including purple color tones.
 You might also want to try the Cira 800 for a low-light shooting style.

-We all know analogue film photography is more artistic compared to digital photography but by using this Lomochrome Metropolis film recipe, you can still be artistic when shooting digital.
+We all know analog film photography is more artistic compared to digital photography but by using this Lomochrome Metropolis film recipe, you can still be artistic when shooting digital.
 By shooting SOOC JPEG, you will require less time for post-processing.